Choachí

 Choachí is a municipality and town of Colombia in the Eastern Province of the department of Cundinamarca.
 The municipality borders La Calera in the north, Ubaque in the south, in the east Fómeque and westward of Choachí is the Colombian capital Bogotá.
 The town centre is located at 38 km from the centre of the capital.
 Within the boundaries of Choachí the Páramo de Cruz Verde is situated.

 Etymology

 The name Choachí is derived from the original name in Chibcha: Chi-gua-chí, which means "Our Mountain of the Moon".
 The Muisca had a strong lunar cult and worshipped the goddess of the Moon, Chía in various places across their territories.
 It is believed that in Choachí a place of worship to the Moon was located.

+Geography

+Choachí is home to the tallest waterfall in Colombia, La Chorrera, which has a height of 590 m (~1940 ft).

 History

 The area of Choachí was inhabited by the southern Muisca, part of the Muisca Confederation ruled by the zipa of Bacatá.
 The modern foundation of the town was early in the Spanish conquest of the Muisca, in 1560, by Antonio Bermúdez, a conquistador who arrived as part of the army of Gonzalo Jiménez de Quesada.
 In 1601 a parish was constructed in Choachí.

 Between the 17th and 19th century the original indigenous population almost completely perished.